kuzzleio/kuzzle-device-manager/doc/2/concepts/models/index.md

 - `decoder`: (optional) instance of a [Decoder] to normalize the data
 - `metadataMappings`: (optional) metadata mappings (See [Collection Mappings](https://docs.kuzzle.io/core/2/guides/main-concepts/data-storage/#collection-mappings))
 - `defaultMetadata`: (optional) default metadata values
+- `metadataDetails`: (optional) Group, translations and definition.
+  - Group: metadata can be grouped in the display under a same title, you need to defined `metadataGroups` to use it.
-- `metadataDetails`: (optional) Metadata group and translations.
-You can use it to keep consistency on translations between your apps
+  - Translations: you can use to keep consistency on translations between your apps.
+  - Definition: it unlock fonctionnalities depending on the metadata type you define.
 - `metadataGroups`: (optional) Groups list with translations for group name.
 You can use it to group metadatas by their concerns

 It is possible to create new models on the Kuzzle IoT Platform using either: